Updated July 6, 2023

 Tableau products that are used to design the workbooks and publish them are as below: –

 - Tableau Desktop: Creating workbooks, stories, and dashboards will be done in Tableau Desktop.
-Workbook created in tableau desktop can be shared locally or publically.
+Workbooks created on the Tableau desktop can be shared locally or publically.

 - Tableau Public: Tableau public workbooks or dashboards can be accessed and viewed by anyone.

-- Tableau Server: For a licensed user to access the tableau reports we need a server.
-Tableau Server is the place where we publish the reports that developed in the tableau desktop.
+- Tableau Server: For a licensed user to access Tableau reports, we need a server.

-- Tableau Online: Tableau online is similar to the tableau server.
-But it is a paid server application hosted by tableau software.
+- Tableau Online: Tableau Online is similar to the Tableau server.

-- Tableau Reader: For users to view the dashboards developed in tableau desktop we use a tableau reader.
+- Tableau Reader: For users to view the dashboards developed on the Tableau desktop, we use a Tableau reader.